Big Ramsey degrees and the two-branching pseudotree: Background and Amalgamation Lemmas

-All big Ramsey degree results involve an enumeration of the structure in order type $\om$.
+All big Ramsey degree results involve an enumeration of the infinite structure in order type $\om$.
 This essential feature was discovered by Sierpi\'{n}ski in \cite{Sierpinski}, which showed that there is a coloring of pairs of rationals into two colors, each of which persists in every subcopy of the rationals.
-The enumeration induces a tree of $1$-types, a standard notion in model theory.
+The enumeration of a structure induces a tree of types, a standard notion in model theory.
 Coding trees were first formulated in \cite{DobrinenJML20} and have been used in \cite{DobrinenJML23}, \cite{DobrinenRado19}, \cite{Zucker22}, \cite{Balko7}, \cite{CDP1}, \cite{CDP2}, \cite{Dobrinen_SDAP}, and \cite{Dobrinen/Zucker23} to prove big Ramsey degree and infinite-dimensional Ramsey theorems on a large collection of \Fraisse\ structures.
+We point out that big Ramsey degrees are, by definition, independent of any enumeration of the structure.
+The enumeration is a piece of the big Ramsey structure (see \cite{Zucker19} and \cite{HZ25}), which, when it exists, is the optimal structural expansion which provides a direct analogue of Ramsey's Theorem, that is, big Ramsey degree $1$.
+For a given homogeneous structure $\mathbf{K}$, the extension property allows one to construct, within one enumerated copy of $\mathbf{K}$ a subcopy of $\mathbf{K}$ with any other given enumeration.
+This has been well-known for some time, and was made known to the second author via conversations with Sauer in 2014.
+See also Theorem 4.1 of \cite{Masulovic18}, where Ma\v{s}ulovi\'{c} showed, for all countably infinite relational structures (not necessarily homogeneous) with ages that have strong amalgamation, finiteness of big Ramsey degrees does not depend on the enumeration.
+See also Corollary 3.17 of \cite{HZ25} for \Fraisse\ classes with strong amalgamation.
+For classes without HP, it makes the most sense to enumerate the structure in such a way that all finite initial segments of the enumeration are algebraically closed, which is what we do.

 There are several reasons we use coding trees in this paper.
-First, an enumeration of the vertices in an infinite structure forms an essential component of big Ramsey degrees, so we may as well start with one.
-Second, the tree structure makes possible Ramsey theorems in the vein of the Halpern-\Lauchli\ theorem.
-Third, the proofs of exact degrees and of infinite-dimensional Ramsey theorems must in one form or another involve coding trees.
+First, an enumeration of the vertices in an infinite structure forms an essential component of characterizations of big Ramsey degrees, so we may as well start with one.
+Second, the coding tree structure makes possible Ramsey theorems in the vein of the Halpern-\Lauchli\ theorem.
+Third, the proofs of exact degrees and of infinite-dimensional Ramsey theorems necessarily, in one form or another, involve coding trees.
 Our presentation in this paper sets the stage for that future work.
 (See \cite{Dobrinen_ICM} for a discussion of the different methods for proving big Ramsey degrees and their various merits and drawbacks.)